 But the word “reparations” is being used improperly by Sharpton and the left.
 Google’s online dictionary defines the term as “the making of amends for a wrong one has done, by paying money to or otherwise helping those who have been wronged.”
 That definition clearly refers to parties in the present tense, meaning actual persons who are wronged would receive money from actual persons who wronged them.

-But the reparations movement wants people who have committed no injustice or crime to pay people who had no crime or injustice committed against them.
+In other words, the reparations movement wants people who have committed no injustice or crime to pay people who had no crime or injustice committed against them.

 A more accurate description of what the left is proposing would be “bribery,” since that’s exactly what is occurring.
 We are witnessing presidential candidates promise money to radical black activists in exchange for supporting their candidacies.
 Nothing more.